“Is Assistive Technology Cheating?” (and Other Assistive Technology Myths)

 Dear Friends and Colleagues!

-Each quarter, our staff at the LI TRAID program identifies articles, videos and current resources that we find interesting and useful.
+Each quarter, our staff at the LI TRAID program identifies articles, videos and current assistive technology (AT) resources that we find interesting and useful.
 We share these materials with the hope that they are also of interest and helpful to all of you.
-Please enjoy as you catch up on some current Assistive Technology (AT) news.
+Please enjoy as you catch up on the most current AT news and resources.
 As technology continues to become more advanced, we find more and more applications for its use.
-AT helps to improve the quality of life for persons with disabilities from birth all the way to the elder years.
-Our team continues to learn more and more and we are committed to share this information with you all!
-We encourage you to reach out to our center and look forward to hearing from you in the near future.
+AT helps to improve the quality of life for persons with disabilities from birth through the elder years.
+We encourage you to reach out to our TRAID center and look forward to hearing from you in the near future.

-Thanks for reading!
-If you have any questions or suggestions for topics related to assistive technology please email Maureen.
+If you have any questions or suggestions for our future TRAID newsletters please email here

 Long Island Communities of Practice